 Some of our services permit you to establish secondary accounts, and if you do so we collect similar information in order to establish and service the secondary accounts.
 During the initial provisioning of our services, and during any subsequent changes or updates to our services, CoreDial may collect technical information about your computer hardware and software, telephones, other service-related devices, automation devices, and customization settings and preferences.

-We may contract with third-party service providers to assist us in better understanding our Website visitors.
+We may contract with third-party service providers, including but not limited to Google Analytics, to assist us in better understanding our Website visitors.
 These service providers are not permitted to use the information collected on our behalf except to help us conduct and improve our business.
+You can learn more about how Google uses data by visiting their Privacy & Terms.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Mozilla Firefox or Internet Explorer) settings.
 Each browser is a little different, so look at your browser Help menu to learn the correct way to modify your cookies.
 If you turn cookies off, you won't have access to many features that make your Website experience more efficient and some of our services will not function properly.